 Back From the Brink

-By Zhao Guangming
+By Zhao Guangming, China

-Through the assistance of the brother I now had a way to practice.
-I found a job on a construction site nearby that didn’t interfere with my attending gatherings or fulfilling my duties, and began to earn some money to pay off my debts.
+Through the assistance of the brother, I now had a way to practice.
+I found a job on a construction site nearby that didn’t interfere with my attending gatherings or fulfilling my duties, and I began to earn some money to pay off my debts.
 I no longer just relied upon myself to get ahead.
-When my creditors came to me for money I would practice being honest with them and give them whatever I had.
-I was also able to make some money by selling the crops that I harvested from my farmland.
-I made a solemn promise to all of my creditors that I definitely would repay all my debts, and after that they didn’t make life difficult for me anymore.
-When the bank sent people to push me to repay the loan I prayed to God and entrusted Him to deal with it.
-If I had had to do time in prison because of being unable to repay that large loan, I would have been willing to obey all of God’s orchestrations and arrangements.
-And it was when I submitted to God while experiencing His work that I saw how miraculous His deeds can be in the way He opened up a way forward for me: Soon after, the government announced that all bank loans taken out before 1993 would not have to be repaid because none of them had been digitally recorded on computers and incomplete information meant that some of the loans could never be repaid.
-I thanked and praised God with all my heart, because my loan was pre-1993 and so my debt of several hundred thousand yuan was canceled.
+When my creditors came to me for money, I would practice being honest with them and give them whatever I had.
+I was also able to pay some money back from what I made by selling the crops that I harvested from my farmland.
+I made a solemn promise to all of my creditors that I would repay all my debts, and after that they didn’t make life difficult for me anymore.
+When the bank sent people to push me to repay the loan, I prayed to God and entrusted Him with it all.
+“If I have to do time in prison because I can’t repay that large loan,” I thought, “I will obey all of God’s orchestrations and arrangements.”
+It was when I submitted to God while experiencing His work that I saw how miraculous His deeds can be, as I saw Him open up a way forward for me.
+The government announced that all bank loans taken out before 1993 would not have to be repaid, because none of them had been input into bank computer systems and incomplete information meant that some of the loans could never be repaid.
+Thanks be to God!
+All my loans were taken out pre-1993 and so my debt of several hundred thousand yuan was canceled.
+Thrilled, I offered up my thanks and praise to God.
 I thought: “If I had to earn that amount I’d probably die of exhaustion before I made it all.”
 This allowed me to personally experience that the fate of every person really is in God’s hands, as is described in these words of God: “The fate of man is controlled by the hands of God.
-You are incapable of controlling yourself: Despite always rushing and busying about for himself, man remains incapable of controlling himself. … And so, regardless of how He chastises and judges man, it is all for the sake of man’s salvation.
+You are incapable of controlling yourself: Despite always rushing and busying about for himself, man remains incapable of controlling himself.
+If you could know your own prospects, if you could control your own fate, would you still be a creature?
+In short, regardless of how God works, all His work is for the sake of man.
+Take, for example, the heavens and earth and all things that God created to serve man: The moon, the sun, and the stars that He made for man, the animals and plants, spring, summer, autumn and winter, and so on—all are made for the sake of man’s existence.
+And so, regardless of how He chastises and judges man, it is all for the sake of man’s salvation.
 Even though He strips man of his fleshly hopes, it is for the sake of purifying man, and the purification of man is for the sake of his existence.
 The destination of man is in the hands of the Creator, so how could man control himself?” (“Restoring the Normal Life of Man and Taking Him to a Wonderful Destination” in The Word Appears in the Flesh).